Fast X: Plot

-Dominic "Dom" Toretto and his team are requested by the Agency to steal a computer chip during its transit in Rome.
-He and his wife Leticia "Letty" Ortiz stay behind with his son Brian "Little B" Marcos, while the rest of the team, consisting of Roman Pearce, Tej Parker, Han Lue, and Ramsey, travels to Rome.
-A wounded Cipher arrives at Dom's home in the middle of the night.
-She tells him and Letty that Hernan Reyes's son Dante has turned her crew against her by kidnapping their families and is using them to target Dom as revenge for his father's death and the loss of his family's fortune ten years prior.
-(Note: As depicted in Fast Five (2011)) The next morning, when Mr. Nobody informs Dom and Letty about the unplanned Agency mission in Rome, they realize this as a setup and travel to Rome to rescue the team.
+Dominic "Dom" Toretto and his team are asked by the Agency to steal a computer chip during its transit in Rome.
+Dom and his wife Leticia "Letty" Ortiz stay behind with his son Brian "Little B" Marcos, while Roman Pearce, Tej Parker, Han Lue, and Ramsey travel to Rome.

+A wounded Cipher arrives at Dom's home and reveals that Hernan Reyes's son, Dante, has turned her crew against her by kidnapping their families.
+He intends to target Dom in revenge for his father's death and the loss of his family's fortune ten years earlier.
+(Note: As depicted in Fast Five (2011)) The next morning, Little Nobody tells Dom and Letty that the Agency has no mission in Rome, revealing that Dante has manipulated the team.
+Dom, Letty and Little Nobody travel there to rescue them.

-In Rome, Tej, and Ramsey break into the truck presumably containing the computer chip, only for them to realize it as a DM-79 sub-nautical neutron mine.
-Dante begins controlling the truck remotely, activating and releasing the bomb into the streets.
-Dom arrives and pushes the bomb into the Tiber River, minimizing the damage, and Letty is apprehended by the police.
-Aimes, the Agency's de facto leader since Mr. Nobody's disappearance, (Note: As depicted in F9 (2021)) assumes that Dom and his team are responsible for the bombing and begins a manhunt.
-In Los Angeles, Dom and Mia's brother Jakob rescues Mia and Little B from a squad sent by Aimes to apprehend them, and with Mia's approval, takes Little B to a secret location in Portugal, where they will await Dom.
-Mr. Nobody's daughter Tess is convinced of the team's innocence and uses God's Eye, a mass surveillance computer program, to find Dom in Naples, informing him that Dante is in Rio de Janeiro.
+Tej, Han and Ramsey break into the truck carrying the supposed computer chip, only to discover a DM-79 sub-nautical neutron mine.
+Dante remotely activates it and releases it into Rome's streets.
+Dom pushes the bomb into the Tiber River, limiting the damage, while Letty is arrested.
+Aimes, the Agency's de facto leader since Mr. Nobody's disappearance, (Note: As depicted in F9 (2021)) assumes Dom's team caused the bombing and orders a manhunt.

+In Los Angeles, Dom and Mia's brother Jakob rescues Mia and Little B from Agency agents.
+With Mia's approval, Jakob takes Little B to a safe location in Portugal.
+Mr. Nobody's daughter, Tess, believes the team is innocent and uses God's Eye, a mass surveillance programme, to locate Dom in Naples.
+She tells him that Dante is in Rio de Janeiro.